The Perfect 3 Days In Rome Itinerary

 Another restaurant I enjoyed is La Sora Lella on Isola Tiberna.
 It’s one of Rome’s oldest restaurants, serving up classic rustic food in a casual setting.

-Must Know Tips for Visiting Rome
+Must Know Tips for Spending 3 Days In Rome

 Here are some tips for visiting for Rome.
 You can also check out more general tips for visiting Italy.